 You can now leave your luggage in many convenient places around Washington D.C.!
-Knock Knock City offers fully insured luggage storage at a low price.
-With our flexibility, secure bag storage facilities, and no-fee cancellation policy, you can fully enjoy Washington D.C. - on your terms.
+Knock Knock City offers the most up-to-date information on fully insured luggage storage.

 We’ve sorted them by neighborhood name to help make it easier for you to find the most relevant.

 "Like the other luggage-storage app services, the list of Knock Knock City partner sites is eclectic.
 Customers can store their bags at bike shops, clothing stores, restaurants, a massage therapist’s office, an eyebrow bar, at hotels and in hostels."

 The short answer is no. Due to security concerns, none of the airports in the DC area offer luggage storage.
 However, you can still take advantage of Amtrak’s Union Station DC luggage storage, which is what we’re going to talk about next.

 Union Station is conveniently located next to a lot of DC attractions, such as the National Mall and the White House.
 Luggage storage at Union Station is just one of the many commodities they offer!

 Amtrak ticket holders can store their bags for $12 per day.
 If you don’t have an Amtrak ticket and don’t want to buy one, you can still store your bag at their facilities, but it will cost $20 per day.
 There are no luggage lockers near Union Station DC, so your best option is to take advantage of their storage.